DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Experiments

 \textbf{Procedure:} Participants were first familiarized with the goals of the study and requested to fill a demographic and robot technology survey.
 Then, participants were provided with a test run to get familiar with the system and its intricate navigation feedback mechanism.
 To begin the trial, the users were asked to command the robot to take them to a predetermined goal destination.
 Participants were not constrained in either the vocabulary or the sentence structure of their speech commands.
 The users were also informed that they could interact with the robot (\eg~ask for a description of their surroundings) at any point of the navigation.
 After each route, we used a short questionnaire to measure the participant's perception of the system.
 A strictly structured post-survey interview was conducted after participants finished all three routes to collect their feedback with the system.
-The same procedure was performed for CLIP and the detector.
+The same procedure was performed for CLIP and the detector, resulting in a total of 15 trials per method (3 routes and 5 users).
 The order of which method was tested first was randomized for each participant to minimize the bias introduced due to the order of testing.
-The full survey can be found at \href{https://github.com/Shuijing725/DRAGON_Wayfinding/blob/main/IRB_documents/questionnaires.pdf}{this link}.
+All materials included in the user study, including a full walkthrough of the whole study for a participant and all questionnaires can be found here: \url{https://drive.google.com/file/d/15KNR6C82mUrKSPMFRCnAJZ1C2NGX7dXJ/view}.